kyotoai/SEIMEI/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you build SEIMEI on local gpu or rental gpu.
+This is an example of how you build SEIMEI on local gpu or rental server gpu.
 You can use it by installing seimei using `pip install` or downloading this directory into your local folder.

 ### Prerequisites